Juan Fernando Quintero: 2014–15 season

 Quintero missed Porto's first league game of the season due to a death in his family, but returned to the Porto squad for the next league match versus Paços de Ferreira.
 Coming on for the injured Cristian Tello, he provided an assist, yet again for fellow Colombian Jackson Martínez, for the only goal in a 1–0 victory for Porto.

 Quintero scored his first goal of the season against F.C.
 Arouca from long distance, Porto ended up winning 0–5.

 On 16 December 2014, Porto purchased the remaining 50% economic rights of Quintero from Pescara for €4.5 million, giving them complete ownership of him.

 2015–16

 In August 2015, Quintero signed a season-long loan with Ligue 1 side Rennes.
 Quintero made his debut against Nice, coming on as a sub and providing an assist in a 1–4 loss.
 Quintero would eventually score his first goal for the club in the match against SM Caen, resulting in a 1–1 draw.

-Quintero stated in an interview that he intended to return to Porto after his loan ended, despite rumors linking him to a permanent transfer.
+Quintero stated in an interview that he intended to return to Porto after his loan ended, despite rumours linking him to a permanent transfer.